Herocraft735/peak_sounds/README.md

-making a heropack for fiskheroes, these are all DB sounds so use if you wanna idrc
+heropack sounds dw abt it